workera-ai/elixir_samly/README.md

 #### Target URL for Sign-In and Sign-Out Actions

-The sign-in and sign-out URLs (HTTP GET) mentioned above optionally take a `target_url` query parameter. `Samly` will redirect the browser to these URLs upon successfuly completing the sign-in/sign-out operations initiated from your application.
+The sign-in and sign-out URLs (HTTP GET) mentioned above optionally take a `target_url` query parameter. `Samly` will redirect the browser to these URLs upon successfully completing the sign-in/sign-out operations initiated from your application.

 > This `target_url` query parameter value must be `x-www-form-urlencoded`.